NavyaRavipati93/assignment2-Ravipati/README.md

 > In a conflict between the heart and the brain, follow your heart.
 *Swami Vivekananda*

-> The greatest sin is to think yourself weak
+> The greatest sin is to think yourself weak.
 *Swami Vivekananda*